ABuarque/RanchoBreak/README.md

 + Functions were used to package and reuse instructions block like the function which returns a new player object;
 + Pointers were used to create the tree and the pointers for structs of players and cow;
 + Files were used to handle the app data in such a way that we could persist them in a text file;
-+ The Binary Search Tree data structure was used to hold all the players;
++ The Linked List data structure was used to hold all the players;
-+ Recursion were used in some situations of the created Tree like searching within it;
++ Recursion were used in some situations of the created Linked List like searching within it;
 + Condicionals were used to check some conditions like object colisions;
 + Dinamic allocation was used to create pointers for our structs like creating a new player object;
-+ Binary search algorithm was used to get players ranking on our tree;
++ Binary search algorithm was used to get players ranking on our Linked List;
-+ We also used sorting process when we added new players into our tree;
++ We also used sorting process when we added new players into our Linked List;